kottochii/yachat/README.md

 There are a few TODOs around in the files.

 ## building
 It is possible to build everything in `src/` into .so(s) but since the size of the program is very small, it is not required at this stage.
-Therefore, to build the program, you just need to run `make debug` or `make release` for respective versions.
+Therefore, to build the program, you just need to run `make release`.

 __IMPORTANT:__ The program requires entire html to be copied into `~/.yachat/html`.
 It will be done if `make install` is executed.
 ## tests